rosskipp/advanced-lane-lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 # Writeup

+The notebook where all the code lives can be found [here](https://github.com/rkipp1210/advanced-lane-lines/blob/master/advanced-lane-detection.ipynb).

 ## Camera Calibration